bobzurad/zsandbox.azurewebsites.net/Docker-OSX.md

 Quit Disk Utility and click Reinstall macOS

 The macOS installer will reboot a few times.
 When it does, select "macOS Installer" on boot.
 Then on subsequent reboots, select macOS.

+After the installation process is done, and you've logged into the macOS desktop, you can shut down the VM.

 ## Extract the Base Image
 Here we will extract the Base Image to be used as a persisted volume.